Autumn in the Scottish Highlands

 It’s not just the leaves that change colour as nature prepares for winter.
 Creatures such as the mountain hare and ptarmigan will soon start to change from grey-brown to white.
 This helps them to stay hidden from predators in the white snowy landscapes of the Highlands.

-If you’re dreaming of spending November in the Highlands, contact the Eagle Brae team for a chat.
+So if you’re dreaming of spending autumn in the Highlands, book your stay at Eagle Brae or contact our team for more information.